tytydraco/yessleep/out/Three_years_ago_my_father_suffered_irreversible_brain_damage_He_found_something_on_my_lawn_thats_fixing_him.md

 Instinctively, I pulled a tissue from a nearby end-table and dabbed at the slime.

-The roots spasmed violently.
-A few lurched towards me.
-A myriad of slim, golden threads exploded perpendicularly from those roots, lashing the back of my hand.
+The roots spasmed.
+A few lurched towards me, and a myriad of slim, golden threads exploded perpendicularly from those roots, lashing the back of my hand.
 Stung like hellfire.
-A cluster of tiny crimson pinpoints appeared, dripping blood.
+A cluster of tiny crimson pinpoints appeared at the base of my thumb, dripping blood.

 The door to the guest bedroom shook on its hinges.